simensen/fig-leaf/transform-logical-paths.md

 Given a _source_, a _logical path base_, a _logical separator_, and a _file
 system path base_, implementations MUST transform the _source_ into _output_.
 To do so, implementations:

-- MUST remove any trailing directory separators from the _file system path base_.

-> Allow for flexibility in specifying the file system path base for directories
-> both with and without a trailing slash.

 - MUST immediately return the _file system path base_ if the _source_ is equal to the _logical path base_.